AMACB/HSCTF-2020-writeups/Treecache_2/Treecache2.md

 ## Solution

 ### Outline
-1. The vulnerability is that setting description length equal to `0` gives a heap overflow.
+1. The vulnerability is that setting the description length equal to `0` gives a heap overflow.
-2. Leak the libc address by freeing a chunk onto the smallbin freelist and then using `malloc` first-fit to put the address of the leak in the `name` or `amount` parameter of a donation.
+2. We leaked the libc address by freeing a chunk onto the smallbin freelist and then using `malloc` first-fit to put the address of the leak in the `name` or `amount` parameter of a donation.
-3. Use the heap overflow to poison the forward pointer of a chunk on the tcache freelist to get arbitrary write.
+3. We used the heap overflow to poison the forward pointer of a chunk on the tcache freelist to get arbitrary write.
-4. Write `system` to `__free_hook` and then `free` a chunk containing the string `/bin/sh` to get a shell.
+4. We wrote `system` to `__free_hook` and then `free`d a chunk containing the string `/bin/sh` to get a shell.

 ### Vulnerability
-We present a solution orthogonal to Treecache 1; of course, the exact same exploit and script will work on both.
+We present a solution orthogonal to Treecache 1; of course, the exploit and script presented here will work on both.
 As always, we begin with a `checksec`.
 ```
 $ checksec trees2
 [*] '/trees2'